merrysutijono/merrysutijono/README.md

 - Eclipse
 - Visual Studio Code (Often Used)

-I am open to collaborations and work opportunities in either Web Development or Application Development.
+I am open to collaborations and work opportunities in whichever projects that utilizes my skills.
 Feel free to explore my GitHub repositories.